thinkinglabs/thinkinglabs.github.io/_posts/2023-08-25-shades-of-conways-law.md

     date: 2023-08-25
 ---

+In short, Conway's Law says any organisation that designs a system will come up with a system design that copies the organisational communication structures.

-Over the years, Conway's Law has been articulated in many different ways, bringing new insights and consequences.
+Over the years, many many people paraphrased Conway's Law in many different ways.

+Every paraphrase brings new insights and non-negligible consequences.
+Sometimes giving the impression they contradict each other.
+However, in the end, they all come to the same conclusion.
+The organisation and the system keep each other in balance.

+To be competitive, we'd better understand and take advantage of this.

 References: